MJoergen/x16-nexys4ddr/log.md

 the TALK/LISTEN layer.
 This requires adding support for the LOAD and SAVE commands.
 I initially considered TFTP, but it does not provide support for directory listing.
 So now I'm looking into NFS (RFC 1094) over RPC (RFC 1057).

+## 2019-12-06
+DONE:
+* Fix debug.tcl so it works with multiple clock nets.

+TODO:
+* Complete sd\_net.py so it can emulate read\_block and write\_block
+* Implement TFTP server in python
+* Implement TFTP client parallel with CBDOS (e.g. device number 9).